 The Northern Territory is Australia’s spiritual heart.
 From the green lush spectacle that is the Kakadu wilderness right through the red centre of the country and the enduring Uluru, the Northern Territory covers many types of magnificent landscapes.
 The pulse of Australian Indigenous culture is palpable in the Northern Territory.
 You can find the best examples of aboriginal cave art here and learn so much about Australia’s intriguing original inhabitants at Cultural Centres across the state.
 There are epic wildlife viewing opportunities, picture-perfect desert vistas and even a cosmopolitan city.
 So what are the must see destinations and most beautiful and interesting places to visit in the NT ?

 We do our best to keep all information current but please check and double check all information for yourself, things change!
 We use affiliate links on this page, they never cost you anything extra and we’re not paid to include them, if you use them we make a small commission.

 10 Must-See Northern Territory Destinations

-We’re going for the big 10 Northern Territory destinations first, of course there are more and they’ll appear on our travel blog soon, but here are our top 10 to get you started with planning your trip to the NT.
+We’re going for the big 10 Northern Territory destinations first, of course there are more and they’ll appear on our travel blog soon, but here are our top 10 – actually, 11, you get a bonus place, to get you started with planning your trip to the NT.
 If you’re looking for more info, head back to our main Australia travel blog and guide.
-Shall I tell you a secret – we’re in the NT right now, busy exploring and finding more experiences to share with you.
+We visited the north and south of the NT, by air and by road to find all the best NT experiences to share with you.

 - 10 Must-See Northern Territory Destinations